magnusmel/evaluation-guide/content/evaluation-guide/enterprise-capabilities/platform-architecture.md

 Deployment via the [Mendix Developer Portal](../app-capabilities/mendix-cloud-features#cloud) enables you to manage environments and configurations as well as to deploy apps to the cloud with a single click and manage and monitor their performance.
 The Developer Portal is the interface to the deployment services layer in the platform.
 Mendix also offers interfaces for deploying to the [SAP Cloud Platform](../app-capabilities/strategic-partner-cloud#running-sap-cloud) and [IBM Cloud](../app-capabilities/strategic-partner-cloud#ibm-cloud).

-### 2.7 What Is the Mendix App Store? {#app-store}
+### 2.7 What Is the Mendix App Store/Marketplace? {#app-store}

-The [Mendix App Store](https://appstore.home.mendix.com/index3.html) is a public marketplace for apps and application building blocks.
-This App Store can also be configured to serve as a private enterprise app store, so that end-users and business managers can discover what apps are accessible to them within their organization.
+The [Mendix App Store/Marketplace](https://appstore.home.mendix.com/index3.html) is a public marketplace for apps and application building blocks.
+This App Store/Marketplace can also be configured to serve as a private enterprise app store, so that end-users and business managers can discover what apps are accessible to them within their organization.

 For more information, see [App Store](../app-lifecycle/app-store).